-Second, you will also be given specific topics on the theme of the week's reading(s) to help you reflect on your field site.
+Second, you will also be given specific questions to answer about the week's reading(s) in relation to your field site.
 Your objective is to convince the reader, both verbally and in writing, that you have done the in-depth mental work necessary to find sociological phenomenon occurring in your field site.
 You will need to include concrete and specific examples from your site.
 This is much like the 'analysis' section in the articles you will read for the course.
 This applied analysis should take up roughly 2/3 of the length of the assignment.